 - The garlic is proven to be poisonous, and beans make guinea pigs gassy!

-- Sugars, candies and chocolates of any kind are a big NO for guinea pigs.
+- Sugar, candies, and chocolates of any kind are strictly forbidden for guinea pigs.

-- Also, remember pips and seeds might choke guinea pigs, and besides, they have way too many fats and arsenic too, which is toxic and found in apple seeds as well.
+- Remember that pips and seeds might choke guinea pigs.
+Besides, they have way too many fats and arsenic, which is toxic and found in apple seeds.

-- In conclusion, avoid these as well: spinach, bananas, beans, bok choy, celery, collards, mustard greens.
+- Also, avoid spinach, bananas, beans, bok choy, celery, collards, and mustard greens.

 Does the Guinea Pig Have Dietary Demands?

-The guinea pig foods must be nutritious, but also it has to assess two needs of the guinea pigs: enough vitamin C supplements and tooth wear.
+The guinea pig foods must be nutritious.
+However, it has to assess two needs of the guinea pigs: Enough vitamin C supplements and tooth wear.

 What Is a Good Example of a Weekly Meal Plan Menu for Your Guinea Pig?

 This meal plan has the optimal and best food items to give to your guinea pig.
-Of course, you can substitute some items with other items of the approved foods for guinea pigs.
+You can substitute some items with other items of the approved foods for guinea pigs.
 This is an example of a meal plan menu your guinea pig will love:

-Monday: 2 carrots, Romaine leaves, ¼ bell pepper, a bunch of parsley, 1/3 stick of celery.
-Dinner: green leaf, 1 piece of tomato, a chunk of bell pepper, 2 snap beans, a chunk of cucumber.
+- Dinner: Green leaf, 1 piece of tomato, a chunk of bell pepper, 2 snap beans, a chunk of cucumber

-Tuesday: 3 leaves Red leaf, 1 tomato, a piece of bell pepper, zucchini and chard 1 leaf.
-Dinner: 3 Romaine leaves, 2 carrots, a small piece of broccoli (to avoid bloating), a chunk of red bell pepper and yellow bell pepper.
+- Dinner: 3 Romaine leaves, 2 carrots, a small piece of broccoli (to avoid bloating), a chunk of red bell pepper and yellow bell pepper

-Wednesday: 3 leaves Green leaf, 2 carrots, a chunk of apple, chunk of cucumber, chunk of green bell pepper.
-Dinner: 3 leaves Red leaf, 1 grape tomato, a bunch of parsley, 1 leaf chard, a chunk of yellow bell pepper.
+- Dinner: 3 leaves Red leaf, 1 grape tomato, a bunch of parsley, 1 leaf chard, a chunk of yellow bell pepper

-Thursday: 3 leaves Romaine leaf, chunk green bell pepper, 2 snap beans, a chunk of squash, 1 grape tomato.
-Dinner: 3 leaves Green leaf, a chunk of yellow bell pepper, a piece of a celery stick, spinach (fresh), 2 carrots.
+- Dinner: 3 leaves Green leaf, a chunk of yellow bell pepper, a piece of a celery stick, spinach (fresh), 2 carrots

-Friday: 3 leaves Red leaf, 2 carrots, 1 leaf chard, small chunk broccoli, chunk green bell pepper.
-Dinner: 3 Romaine leaves, 1 grape tomato, a chunk of zucchini, chunk of cucumber, chunk of yellow bell pepper.
+- Dinner: 3 romaine leaves, 1 grape tomato, a chunk of zucchini, chunk of cucumber, chunk of yellow bell pepper

-Saturday: 3 leaves Green leaf, 1 tomato, a chunk of green bell pepper, a bunch of parsley, 2 snap beans.
-Dinner: 3 Red leaf leaves, a chunk of squash, yellow bell pepper, 2 carrots.
+- 3 leaves green leaf, 1 tomato, a chunk of green bell pepper, a bunch of parsley, 2 snap beans

-Sunday: 1 leaf of Romain, Red and Green, 2 carrots, zucchini chunk, orange wedge, chunk green bell pepper.
-Dinner: 1 leaf of Romaine, Red and Green leaf, chunk yellow bell pepper, 1 leaf chard, husk and corn cob, 1 grape tomato.
+- Dinner: 1 leaf of romaine, Red and Green leaf, chunk yellow bell pepper, 1 leaf chard, husk and corn cob, 1 grape tomato

 Unique Examples of Customized ‘People Food’ Modified to Be Fit for Guinea Pigs